willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 	\frac{\partial \lambda_i}{\partial X_i} \approx \frac{\Delta \lambda_i}{\Delta X_i} = \frac{|f(X_i') - f(X_i)|}{X_i' - X_i}
 $${#eq:sens}

-We perform this process for each species across all plot-year observations $i$ to gauge the sensitivity of $\lambda$ that is proportional to the conditions experienced by the species.
+We perform this process for each species across all plot-year observations $i$.
 We set the perturbation size to a 1% increase in the normalized scale for each covariate.
 For instance, a 1% increase translates to a rise of 0.3°C for Mean Annual Temperature (MAT) and 26 mm for Mean Annual Precipitation (MAP).
 Because the competition metric is computed at the individual level, the perturbation was applied at each individual, where a 1% increase corresponds to a rise of 1.2 cm in dbh.
 As we were interested in the absolute difference, the resulting sensitivity value ranges between 0 and infinity, with lower values indicating a lower sensitivity of $\lambda$ to the specific covariate.
 We further computed the log ratio between competition and climate ($CCR$) sensitivities to discern their relative effects as follows:

 \begin{align}